-A KG Hypnobirthing Course not only equips you with the hypnobirthing information, but uniquely gives you the knowledge to understand your options and the implications of the choices you make.
-As well as teaching you the techniques you need for a successful hypnobirth, it provides you with unique support from a qualified hypnotherapist to address any fears, phobias or poor habits in your life and achieve the best outcome for you and your baby.
+This personalised course is designed to equip you with great hypnobirthing information, giving you the knowledge to understand your options and the implications of the choices you make.
+And as well as teaching you the techniques you need for a successful hypnobirth, it provides you with unique support from a qualified hypnotherapist to address any fears, phobias or poor habits in your life and achieve the best outcome for you and your baby.

 What will I learn on the course?

 How to release fear and build confidence

-How the birthing partner can be your powerful protector and support
+How the birthing partner can be your protector and support

 How your body is designed to give birth with efficiency and comfort

-Knowledge and information about pregnancy and birth that you are unlikely to be told anywhere else
+Knowledge and information about pregnancy and birth that you might not have heard before

-Understanding how the mind and body work together
+Understanding of how the mind and body work together

 Does the father/birth partner need to come too?

 A hypnobirthing father/birth partner is knowledgeable and able to support their partner during the birth.
-They are a huge asset in the birthing room, and many people say, ‘I couldn’t have done it without them.’
-They hopefully have practised together before the birth, which brings them closer together, and they know they have played an important part in how the baby enters the world.
+They are a huge asset in the birthing room.
+They hopefully practise together before the birth, which brings them closer together, and they know that they play an important part in how the baby enters the world.
 This deepens their relationship, and their relationship with the child.

 When should I do the course?

 Given the choice, I would advise doing the course in the second trimester of your pregnancy so you can enjoy the benefits during your pregnancy as well as at the birth of your baby.
-It is not so much a matter of learning facts so they are fresh in your mind, but more a matter of absorbing the information so that it becomes second nature, but KG Hypnobirthing works whenever you do it.
-We have taught a person who gave birth two days later, and it worked perfectly well.
+It is not so much a matter of learning facts so they are fresh in your mind, but more a matter of absorbing the information so that it becomes second nature... but learning hypnobirthing helps whenever you do it.